 There are a few sporadically situated houses within the 500-m radius of the Farm.
+There is however a small community of around 20 households situated just beside one of the property's perimeter wall.
 Immediate community subsists through farming and employment in food production industries in the area.